cyklokoalicia/OpenSourceBikeShare/README.md

 Demo
 ---------
-[Whitebikes](http://whitebikes.info) - do not share your location if you are out of Bratislava, otherwise map will jump out of the bike share area.
+[Demo bike sharing](https://opensourcebikeshare.com/demo/) - do not share your location, otherwise map will jump out of the bike share area.

 How does it work?
 ---------